 Why was it important to you to tell this story?

 Before I began making "In Organic We Trust," I thought that I was a healthy, conscientious eater.
 I looked at labels, ate fruits and veggies, and avoided fast food as much as I could.
 But the more and more that I learned about our agriculture system and the consequences that our systems have on public health and the environment, the more I realized how much everything is connected.
 Our personal choices make a difference not just for us but also for everyone else.
 I was compelled to show people how we can positively impact our own lives and those of our communities.
 I learned a tremendous amount, and it has profoundly changed my life.

 What are some examples?

 One scary thing is that while we ban some of the most harmful chemical pesticides in this country, they are still used in other countries where they can hurt farmers, their workers, their families and the environment.
 Sometimes, they can even come back to us in contaminated imported foods.
 Although certified organic is a $30 billion enterprise, it represents only roughly 1 percent of farmland.
 It is not the only way to reshape agriculture and improve public health.
 We have to think bigger.
 Along those lines, I was blown away by the ingenious and powerful solutions that individuals and communities are doing to combat our agricultural and public health problems.
 "In Organic We Trust" explores many of these new models at the Watkins School in Washington, D.C., and the Calhoun School in New York City.
-(Check out a trailer for the movie below.)

 Have you changed your diet as a result of making the film?